HILL COUNTRY STATE NATURAL AREA: BACK TO NATURE

 Your “home base” for your visit to the area shouldn't be a letdown after the natural beauty of the Hill Country State Natural Area.
 Don't settle for a run-of-the-mill box of a hotel room!
 Backroads Reservations provides rentals with all the amenities and character you'll love.
 Take a look at the properties we have nearby, in communities such as Bandera, Medina, and Tarpley.

 The Hill Country State Natural Area is located at 10600 Bandera Creek Road, Bandera, Texas 78003, and their phone number is (830) 796-4413.
 Reservations can be made by calling (830) 389-8900.
 Park office hours are 8:15 AM to 4:15 PM daily, and entrance fees are $6.00 for those 13 and over (12 and under get in for free).
 Their busiest seasons are in the spring and fall.
 There is no park store, so please be sure to bring your own provisions and drinking water.
 It's recommended you call ahead and ask about possible weather-related closures in the area.
+Find more information about the Hill Country in our mobile app on iPhone and Android.

 Don't just visit the Hill Country State Natural Area; there are several small towns with a lot to offer nearby!
 Take a look at our detailed listings of attractions in the following communities in the area: